Qiskit/qiskit/README.md

 Once you've made your first quantum circuit, you need to decide on which primtive function you will use.
 Starting with the sampler we use the `compose` funtion to add a measurement circuit to the example circuit.
-In this example we simply map the qubits to the classical registers in asending order.
+In this example we simply map the qubits to the classical registers in ascending order.

 ```python
 qc_measure = QuantumCircuit(3,3)